 In addition to these special shooting features and modes, the OM-D E-M1 Mark II has a standard assortment of shooting modes including P, A, S and M. In these shooting modes and others, the camera utilizes Digital ESP metering which has a 324-area multi pattern metering system.
 Metering modes also include center-weighted average and spot metering modes.
 Spot metering also has optional highlight control and shadow control variants.
 Spot metering can be used with AF target spot metering too.
 The metering range is -2 to 20 EV and exposure compensation up to +/-5 EV is available.

-Olympus E-M1 II Video: Shoot Cinema Standard 4K at 237 Mbps!
+E-M1 Mark II Video: Shoot Cinema Standard 4K at 237 Mbps!

 The Olympus O-MD E-M1 Mark II supports Digital Cinema Standard 4K (4096 x 2060 pixels) video capture at a frame rate up to 24 frames-per-second with a bit rate of 237 Mbps.
 The 20.4-megapixel Live MOS sensor has a read speed three times faster than its predecessor which helps the camera to produce sharper, clearer image quality with less distortion.
 The camera also includes a "flat" picture mode which is designed for color grading and post-production work on the resulting video files.